-Plantagenet Society of Australia
+Plantagenet History Society of Australia

 About 15 years ago, six of us started a history society dedicated to the Plantagenet era (Henry II—Richard III).
 We meet six times a year and our invited speakers are experts from many fields.
 We now have a Facebook page and you can find videos of the talks we’ve enjoyed from guest speakers such as our patron: Professor Carole Cusack of Sydney University.